RSapsford89/a-walk-in-the-park/README.md

 4. A frequent user wants to see if the walks suit their families fitness or accessbility level when viewing walk cards.
 5. A returning user wants to sign up for the newsletter so they can be kept informed of any newly added walks and also to send a list of selected walks to their inbox.
 6. A returning user wants to be able to provide feedback by contacting the site admin in a Contact Us section.
+7. A frequent user wants to be kept up to date and sign up to the newsletter so they do not need to visit the site to check for updates daily.
 ## Features

 ### Design